 |The television showed a clip of a Showcase Showdown.|

 *Great show tonight.
 There was lots of great prizes, some fabulous wins and some very good contestants.
-I thought the possibility of winning $1,000,000 would be the focal point of the show, but I was pleasantly surprised to see that while it played a major part of the show, they made sure the other parts of the show were solid and exciting as well.
+I thought the possibility of winning $1,000,000 would be the focal point of the show, but I was pleasantly surprised to see that while it played a major part of the show, they made sure the other parts of the show were exciting as well.

 *Three Pricing Games were won today, including Punch-A-Bunch and One Away!